-The department of Management & Entrepreneurship offers a minor in entrepreneurship, which is offered to students in the College of Arts and Sciences, the College of Social Sciences, Health and Education, and the Williams College of Business.
+The department of Management & Entrepreneurship offers a minor in entrepreneurship, which is offered to students in the College of Arts and Sciences, the College of Professional Sciences, and the Williams College of Business.
 The minor requires 18 credit hours.

 9 credit hours of Entrepreneurship:

 - ENTR 305, Creativity and Innovation, 3 credits

 - ENTR 311, Venture Planning, 3 credits

 - MGMT 495, Strategic Management, 3 credits

 9 credit hours of business core courses:

 - ACCT 200, Introductory Financial Accounting, 3 credits

 - MKTG 300, Principles of Marketing, 3 credits